Can You Get SSDI for Nerve Damage?

 Can You Get SSDI for Nerve Damage??

-TL;DR: Yes.
+Yes.
 Nerve damage from trauma, surgery, or disease can qualify for SSDI if it causes persistent functional limitations that prevent you from working.
 The SSA evaluates nerve damage under Listing 11.14 (peripheral neuropathy) or the musculoskeletal listings if the nerve damage affects your ability to walk, use your hands, or perform other physical functions.
+The key is documenting the nerve damage and its impact on your ability to work.